The Very Highest Quality Half Sovereigns...

 It appears likely that gold half sovereigns will continue to be struck every year for sale to collectors.
 They have become a very popular gift item for christenings and other special occasions.

-In January 2000, the Royal Mint produced two versions of half sovereigns, an ordinary bullion grade, and a proof edition.
-We have provided a separate page for the millennium year 2000 half sovereigns.
 If you want to find the value of a coin you own, please take a look at our page I've Found An Old Coin, What's It Worth?

 If you have an enquiry about any of our Gold Half Sovereigns, we'd be happy to answer you, but please note it may be quicker to telephone us.
 Please see the Contact Us page of our website.